tomikoski/tk0-hardware/silab-xG24/README.md

 1. Open using `studiowayland.sh` - VERY IMPORTANT STEP, otherwise installation gets borked (due missing packages, SDK-parts etc.)
 1. Create some sample program using _Welcome_
 1. See that it compiles and it flashes
-1. If above steps still does get errors, remove all SimplicityStudio files including workspaces and retry (faster approach)
+1. If above steps still does get errors, remove all SimplicityStudio files including workspaces and retry (fastest approach)